tailhook/vagga/docs/what_is_vagga.rst

           - Flask==0.10.1
           - sqlalchemy==0.9.8

-And if another developer does ``git pull`` and gets this config.
-Running ``vagga py3`` next time will rebuild container and run command in the new environment without any additional effort::
+And if another developer does ``git pull`` and gets this config, running ``vagga py3`` next time will rebuild container and run command in the new environment without any additional effort::